This post may contain affiliate links, view our disclosure policy.

-Time spent at Custer State Park: 2 hours (There is enough to do here for 1 full-day, however.)
+Time spent at Custer State Park: 2 hours (There is enough to do here for 1 full day, however.)

-The 14 mile Needles Highway within Custer State Park is an absolutely spectacular drive through pine forests and rugged mountains.
+The 14-mile Needles Highway within Custer State Park is an absolutely spectacular drive through pine forests and rugged mountains.

 Due to its high elevation, hairpin turns, and narrow passageways, this drive can be a bit stomach-churning.
-Its beauty is so captivating, however, that even the faint of heart are sure to appreciate it.
+Its beauty is so captivating, however, that even the faint of heart is sure to appreciate it.

 When making travel plans, be sure to allow ample time to travel at a safe speed – generally 25 MPH or slower.